Former Research Manager, Poverty and Inequality,

 Development Research Group

-Peter Lanjouw, a Dutch national, is the Research Manager of the Poverty and Inequality Group in the Development Economics Research Group of the World Bank.
-He first joined the Bank in 1992 after completing his Ph.D. in economics from the London School of...
-See More + Peter Lanjouw, a Dutch national, is the Research Manager of the Poverty and Inequality Group in the Development Economics Research Group of the World Bank.
+Peter Lanjouw, a Dutch national, and the former Research Manager of the Poverty and Inequality Group in the Development Economics Research Group of the World Bank.
+He first joined the Bank in 1992 after completing his Ph.D. in economics from the London...
+See More + Peter Lanjouw, a Dutch national, and the former Research Manager of the Poverty and Inequality Group in the Development Economics Research Group of the World Bank.
 He first joined the Bank in 1992 after completing his Ph.D. in economics from the London School of Economics.

 During his 20-plus years at the Bank, Lanjouw has pursued research in several geographic regions of the world, including Africa, South Asia, Latin America, East Asia, Europe and Central Asia, and the Middle East.
 He has also been closely involved with three World Development Reports.